Mgalindo15/Redsettle/README.md

 # Chinese Racer
-A single-player game to help users learn directional words in Chinese and pinyin
+A single-player game to help users learn directional words in Chinese